jasonkong65/Real-Time-Human-in-the-Loop-Multi-Agent-Trading-System/README.md

 ```

 4. Click **Run selected research**.
-5. Read the cards at the top for the quick result:
+5. Review the coloured summary cards at the top:

 ```text
 Symbol